Rich Reel

 DSP algorithms.

-Compared to others, this is probably my strongest area.
+Compared to others, this is arguably my strongest area.

-I make processors with next to no resources do amazing things.
+I make processors with next to no resources do amazing things with rock-solid reliability.

-- Software - 20 years of experience - Very strong LabVIEW,
+- Software - 20+ years - Very accomplished LabVIEW,

 low level commands), data analysis, some 2D and 3D image processing,

-Still adding to an audio editor application started from scratch in 2003 that has some highly advanced features.
+Still adding to an audio editor application started in 2003 that has some unique visualizations and advanced audio processing algorithms.

-My forte is quickly building highly specialized in-house software tools (with and without accompanying hardware)
+My forte is quickly building specialized in-house software tools, with and without accompanying hardware,

-to enable a technical team to understand a problem and find a solution.
+to enable a technical team to understand problems and find solutions.

 Through the Raspberry Pi,